 Democracy, Youth, and the United Nations

-The UN General Assembly in March 2015 adopted “Education for Democracy”, a resolution encouraging all UN entities to use education – including school curricula -- to strengthen efforts to promote peace, human rights, democracy, respect for religious and cultural diversity, and justice.
-The resolution also strongly encourages Member States to integrate education for democracy, along with civics and human rights, into their education standards.
+The Secretary-General made working with and for young people one of his top priorities.
+He appointed the first Secretary-General's Envoy on Youth, mandated with the task of developing a UN Youth Strategy.
+The UN General Assembly in March 2015 adopted “Education for Democracy”, a resolution encouraging all UN entities to use education to promote peace, human rights, and democracy.
+The resolution encourages Member States to integrate education for democracy into their education standards.